BrandonCorey/JS_130_Notes/shorthand.md

 - Used to spread elements of an array or object into serperate itmes
 - Will turn something like `[1, 2, 3]` into `1, 2, 3`
 - Can **also** spread objects, but must put back into an object (unlike an array)
+  - NOTE: Does not copy the object's prototype, only copies enumerable properties
 ```javascript
 let arr = [1, 2, 3];
 let bar = { a: 4, b: 5 }